lgibelli/singularity-docs/index.rst

--  If you want to **customize the cache location** (where Docker layers are downloaded on your system), specify Docker credentials, or any custom tweaks to your build environment, see a href="#sec:buildenv">build environment</a>.
+-  If you want to **customize the cache location** (where Docker layers are downloaded on your system), specify Docker credentials, or any custom tweaks to your build environment, see .

 -  If you want to make internally **modular containers**, check out the getting started guide `here`_